neerubhai/geohash_heatmapper/README.md

 =====================

 This project can be used to create a heatmap of geohash polygons as a GeoJSON collection file.
 Input GeoJSON point files that fall within a geohash polygon's extents are used to create these heatmaps.
 Input Points with a datestamp are supported and can be used to filter the heatmap count aggregation by providing a date range.
+Multiprocessing is leveraged to process multiple input files parallely improving overall processing time.

 ---------------